SmileiPIC/tutorials/advanced_practical2.rst

   how it affects the beam energy loss and the production of electron-positron pairs.

 * **Optional exercice:** Use the same input file to build a similar case in 3D.
-  You will have to increase the number of nodes in `launcher`.
+  You will have to increase the number of nodes.
   Use a focused laser pulse instead a place wave and see how the pulse waist affect the interaction (final positron energy, beam divergence...).